Hasan-TechNinja/Hasan-TechNinja/README.md

 ### Hi there 👋, I'm Abdus Salam Hasan
-#### 🚀 Full-Stack Web Developer | Django Enthusiast
+#### 🚀 Backend Web Developer | Django Enthusiast

-Welcome to my GitHub profile!
-I'm passionate about creating impactful web applications with **Django** and leveraging the latest technologies for solving real-world problems.
+I'm passionate about crafting impactful web applications using Django and other cutting-edge technologies to solve real-world problems.
+As a backend developer, I specialize in building robust, scalable, and secure systems that drive seamless user experiences.

 ---